Report: Pedestrian deaths on the rise in Illinois

 Lastly, people who walk along the road should use a sidewalk whenever possible.
 If a sidewalk is not available, experts recommend walking along the shoulder in a direction that faces traffic.
 This enables someone to see approaching cars.

 Unfortunately, until drivers avoid risky behaviors, pedestrian accidents will continue to occur.
-Anyone who has questions about this topic should consult with a personal injury attorney in Illinois.
+Anyone who has questions about this topic should consult with a Chicago pedestrian accident attorney in Illinois.